rackerlabs/support-how-to/content/cloud-sites/information-for-customer-ip-addresses-and-dns.md

 ### What is not changing?

 -   Customers will not need to update their DNS entries for their websites.
-We will be migrating SSL and cluster IPs over\*.
+We will be migrating SSL and cluster IPs over.

 -   Customers using 3rd party DDoS mitigation services (such as CloudFlare) will not need to update anything on their end.

--   FTP records and IPs will also remain the same\*.
+-   FTP records and IPs will also remain the same.

     **Note:** Old DNS entries (i.e., test links) will be retired by end of Q2 2016.